History of the Hmong in Minneapolis–Saint Paul: Culture and recreation

+Xees Phaus (or Xees Phos) is the Hmong name for Saint Paul, the city that has become the center of Hmong culture in the United States.

 The Hmong New Year is celebrated in the metropolitan area.
 The 38th annual Hmong New Year in St. Paul was held in 2013.

 The 41st Annual Minnesota Hmong New Year will be celebrated through the dates of November 30, 2020 to December 1, 2020 at the River Center in Saint Paul, Minnesota.

 Due to the farming programs established in the 1980s, many Minnesotan Hmong had gained an interest in farming and agriculture.

 Pom Siab Hmoob (Gazing into the Heart of the Hmong) Theatre, which is reportedly the world's first Hmong theater group, was formed in 1990.
 It is based in the Twin Cities.
 It is now known as the Center for Hmong Arts and Talent (CHAT).

 The film Gran Torino by Clint Eastwood, though filmed in Michigan, stars five Minnesotan Hmong Americans, and the original story was based on a neighborhood in Minneapolis.
 It was the first mainstream U.S. film to feature Hmong Americans.